urbien/tradle/README.md

 Tradenet laws
 =============
-* no appcoins without on-chain operations.
+* no appcoins issuance without on-chain operations.
 In other words, no securities without transparency.
 Pre-requisite for anyone issuing appcoins will be running operations on-chain.
-Running on-chain will ensure transparency essential for investors and regulators.
+Running on-chain will ensure transparency essential for investors, and will eventually satisfy regulators.
+On-chain operations can automatically file necessary compliance documents.
+In US it might mean SEC Form 4, Form 8K, etc.

 Examples of future Tradenet applications